gin66/FastAccelStepper/README.md

 The compare interrupt routines uses two staged tick counters.
 One byte (msb) + one word (lsw).
 The max tick counter value is msb * 16384 + lsw, msb 0..255, lsw 0..32767 => 4,410,687.
 At 16 MHz this comes down to 0.26s.
 Thus the speed is limited down to approx 3.8 steps/s.

+The acceleration/deacceration interrupt reports to perform one calculation round in 212us.
+Thus it can keep up with the chosen 10 ms planning ahead time.

+The used formula is just s = 1/2 * a * t² = v² / (2 a) with s = steps, a = acceleration, v = speed and t = time.
+The performed square root is an 8 bit table lookup.
+Sufficient exact for this purpose.

 ## TODO

-1. Change from speed [steps/s] into time delta [µs/steps]
-2. Avoid float after use of time delta
+* API stabilization
+* Better API documentation
+* ensure 1-pin operation consequently
-3. Introduce command queue of speed/accel commands - one per stepper.
+* Introduce command queue of speed/accel commands - one per stepper.
 This will allow exact speed control.
-4. Change in direction requires motor stop !
+* Change in direction requires motor stop !
-5. Using constant acceleration leads to force jumps at start and max speed => smooth this out
+* Using constant acceleration leads to force jumps at start and max speed => smooth this out
-6. Extend command queue entry to perform ai delay only (steps=0) to reduce the 3.8 steps/s
+* Extend command queue entry to perform delay only without step (steps=0) to reduce the 3.8 steps/s